HarvardPL/formulog/docs/tutorial/tutorial.md

 ### Entailment and Subtyping

-Now that we have a way to turn constraints into terms of type `bool smt`, we can start implementing the rules for entailment and subtyping (Figure 3.4).
+Now that we have a way to turn constraints into terms of type `bool smt`, we can start implementing the rules for entailment and subtyping (Figure 3.4, repeated from above).

 ![Figure 3.4](./images/figure_3_4.png)